 David Platt writes: “What if we take away the cool music and the cushioned chairs?
 What if the screens are gone and the stage is no longer decorated?
 What if the air conditioning is off and the comforts are removed?
 Would His Word still be enough for his people to come together?”
 (Radical)

 In some churches it might not be.
 When all is stripped away, few would simply come.

 How in the world did the early church make it, being not only without awesome media, but lacking funds for whatever the latest post-flannel-graph technology was?

 The answer would be: the early church thrived because God was with them.
 They had God and His presence and His power and His voice and His love and His guidance and His correction and His grace and mercy, experientially.

 This is stripped-down worship, the heart inside the body, the core within the container, the engine in the framework, the software mediated via the hard drive.

-It's Monday morning and the sanctuary is empty.
-I'm at home and it's quiet.
+It's Monday morning.
+The sanctuary is empty.
+I'm at home, and it's quiet.

 When the music fades,

 My recent book is Praying: Reflections on 40 Years of Solitary Conversations with God.